Table of Contents

 Ways to Support ISFPs

-- Safe Spaces: Create environments where ISFPs feel comfortable expressing themselves without fear of judgment.
+- Safe and Judgment-Free Spaces: Create environments where ISFPs feel free to experiment and express themselves without fear of harsh criticism or rejection.

 Conclusion